buddhikaum/InferringLatentStates/README.md

 This work depends on armadillo, scikit-learn and networkx libraries.

 You can run the binary with one command line arguments.
-(E.g. ./var-inf 1) The argument is a number which can be 1,2 or 3 which indicates generating data from the model, training the model and inference on a trained model respectively.
+(E.g. ./var-inf 1) The argument is a number which can be 1,2 or 3 which indicates,

+1. generating data from the model,
+2. training the model,
+3. inference on a trained model.

 The script compNetworks.sh will run all the steps including generating random network, generating training data and finally the inference on new data set.